marcokreeft87/spoolman-updater/README.md

 To facilitate API development and testing, the Spoolman Updater API utilizes Swagger for interactive API documentation.
 You can access the Swagger UI at http://<your-server>:8088/swagger, which allows you to explore and test the available endpoints.

+> [!TIP]
+> The new UI add abilities to set which spool is in which tray of the AMS.
+Also there is a scan button (top right) that allows you to scan a barcode/qrcode on a spool and that will lead to a page where you can set in which tray the spool is.

 ## Base URL

 ```